mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2608.28198v1">Performative Privacy: When Differential Privacy Maximizes Utility</a></h3>
+  <h3><a href="http://arxiv.org/abs/2608.28198v2">Performative Privacy: When Differential Privacy Maximizes Utility</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Machine Learning-662E9B"> <img alt="Category Badge" src="https://img.shields.io/badge/Artificial Intelligence-662E9B">
   <p><b>Published on:</b> 2026-08-28T11:13:28Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Uddalak Mukherjee, Edwige Cyffers, Yann Chevaleyre</p>
     <p><b>Summary:</b> Privacy-preserving learning is often motivated by the idea that protecting users' data can preserve trust and thus participation, improving utility in the long term.
 However, this claim has not been formalized so far.
 In parallel, performative learning provides a framework for studying learning systems whose deployment affects the data they later observe.
-In this work, we bring these two perspectives together and introduce \emph{performative privacy}, where data leakage reduces future participation.
+In this work, we bring these two perspectives together and introduce performative privacy, where data leakage reduces future participation.
 We study a simple model where agents repeatedly contribute data for mean estimation but may leave the system when their data is leaked.
 Privacy is implemented through differentially private mechanisms, creating a trade-off between estimation noise and future participation.
 We show, through a theoretical study of the dynamics and numerical experiments, that a finite privacy budget can outperform non-private estimation in the long term when the feedback loop between leakage and participation is sufficiently strong.
 This provides first evidence that differential privacy can be optimal not only as a protection mechanism, but also from the perspective of long-term utility.</p>
   </details>
 </div>